-Since 2004, MBARI scientists and engineers have been developing new methods to study how ocean acidification affects animals in their natural habitats.
+Since 2004, MBARI scientists and engineers began developing new methods to study ocean acidification and its effects on the flora and fauna in their natural habitats.
 A new article in the journal Progress in Oceanography shows how researchers around the world have been adapting these designs to perform their own experiments in habitats ranging from coral reefs to the Antarctic seafloor.

-Floating in the clear blue waters of an indoor test tank, MBARI’s first Free Ocean CO2 Experiment (FOCE) was a circular cage of pipes intended to drench the area inside with water rich in carbon dioxide (CO2).
-Inspired by an experiment on land called the Free Air CO2 Experiment (FACE), FOCE was designed to answer a critical question—how do increasing levels of carbon dioxide in the ocean affect marine plants and animals?
+Tested in the clear blue waters of an indoor test tank and later deployed in the Monterey Bay, MBARI’s first Free Ocean CO2 Experiment (FOCE) was a circular cage of pipes intended to drench the area inside with water rich in carbon dioxide (CO2).
+Inspired by an experiment on land called the Free Air CO2 Experiment (FACE), FOCE was designed to answer a critical question—how do increasing levels of carbon dioxide affect marine plants and animals?

-In setting up this experiment, scientists and engineers at MBARI were looking to not only illuminate the effect of CO2 on marine organisms, they were searching for a way to take their laboratory out into the open ocean.
-This could help scientists understand how the ocean’s changing chemistry would affect not just individual organisms, but entire communities of plants and animals.
+In setting up this experiment, scientists and engineers at MBARI were looking to not only illuminate the effect of CO2 on marine organisms, they were searching for a way to take their experiments from the laboratory out into the open ocean.
+FOCE was designed to help scientists understand the ocean’s changing chemistry and how it is affecting not just individual organisms, but entire communities of plants and animals.

-Ocean acidification describes the chemical changes that occur in seawater when the ocean absorbs carbon dioxide from the atmosphere, causing CO2 concentrations to increase and pH levels to decrease.
+Ocean acidification describes the chemical changes that occur in seawater when the ocean absorbs carbon dioxide from the atmosphere, buffering CO2 concentrations by reactions with the natural carbonates in sea water resulting in pH levels decreasing.
 Much of what scientists know about the effects of ocean acidification on marine organisms comes from controlled experiments carried out in laboratories, or field observations in environments like natural CO2 vents, which may mimic what future carbon-saturated oceans might look like.

-Through this kind of research, scientists have learned that lower pH levels affect the growth and behavior of many marine species.
+Through this kind of laboratory research, scientists have learned that lower pH levels affect the growth and behavior of many marine species.
 However, there are critical limitations to these kind of studies.

 Most laboratory experiments cannot replicate the dynamic natural conditions and ecosystems of the habitats in which these animals live.
-Also most laboratory studies span short time periods, so they often miss long-term effects.
+Also most laboratory studies span short time periods, so they often use much higher CO2 concentrations as a substitute for time which misses the more subtle long-term effects of true ocean acidification time scales.

 Using proxy environments, like natural CO2 vents, to observe animal behavior and adaptation to changing conditions provides valuable in-situ data, but environmental conditions in these habitats are highly volatile and variables are nearly impossible to control.